Skip to main content

 How you’ll be taught

-Teaching methods focus on active student learning through lectures, seminars, practical laboratory work, workshops, problem-based and blended learning and supervised use of facilities.
+Teaching methods focus on active student learning through lectures, seminars, workshops, problem-based and blended learning.
+This includes:

-• Scheduled hours: lectures, seminars, practical classes, workshops and supervised time in a studio.
+• Scheduled hours: examples include lectures, seminars, practical classes, and workshops.

 • Independent study: non-scheduled time in which students are expected to study independently.
 This may include preparation for scheduled sessions, follow-up work, wider reading or practice, completion of assessment tasks, or revision.